cloudfoundry/garden-runc-release/README.md

 ### Troubleshooting

+#### Don't Panic
-The garden-ordnance-survey tool can be used to gather information useful for debugging issues on garden-runc-release deployments.
+If you have a problem with garden-runc, don't panic!
+There is a tool that you can use to gather information useful for debugging issues on garden-runc-release deployments.
 Run this command on the deployment VM as root:

-`curl bit.ly/garden-ordnance-survey -sSfL | bash`
+`/var/vcap/packages/dontpanic/bin/dontpanic`

 ### License